PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Using translations in components
-There are two notably different ways in which translations can be integrated in the React code.
+There are two notably different ways in which translations can be integrated in the React code:

 - The \lstinline!Translate! tag can be used in a self-closing form with a property \lstinline!id! referencing the translation property name in the resource files.